 The content on the channel is designed to support, not replace, the student-teacher relationship by offering high-quality standards-aligned video content, which supports learning both in and out of the classroom.
 There are a number of ways this content may be used to support learning:

 - Video instruction may be used as a “flipped classroom,” where students watch the lesson and then follow up with a teacher to discuss content, complete assignments, and receive individualized support.

 - Each local PBS station in Michigan will have engagement and support staff dedicated to helping teachers use MLC resources while also gathering teacher feedback to improve the channel.
-Please reach out to your local station or sign up for the MLC mailing list at MichiganLearning.org for more information.
+Please reach out to your local station or sign up for the MLC mailing list for more information.

 No, the Michigan Learning Channel does not replace school enrollment.
-MLC strongly encourages all students to enroll in school and plans to run messaging on the channel promoting school enrollment.
+MLC strongly encourages all students to enroll in school and runs messaging on the channel promoting school enrollment.
 Michigan law requires a parent or legal guardian of a child from the age of six to sixteen to send his or her child to school during the entire school year, except under certain limited circumstances (MCL 380.1561).

 Yes!
 The channel supports learning and student success with lessons and materials, but students need a dedicated teacher who can support their education, assess their progress, and personalize instruction to their needs.
 Some schools may choose to use lessons from the channel to replace some direct instruction and support them with follow-up from a teacher either online, by phone, or through printed materials.
 Homeschooling families may also find the channel’s instruction useful as a supplement to planned homeschool activities.